javanhut/TheCarrionLanguage/README.md

 and
 * python style: i += 1 (Currently a bug i need to fix in parser)

 notation.

 It has similar syntax to python but no typing just yet will have optional type hint eventually.

+# Comments:

+Comments in carrion are either // or /* */ i just like using those so idc if you like # functions i like those and it's my language.